gaboesquivel/gaboesquivel.com/source/_posts/2014-04-20-introduction-to-gulpjs.markdown

 When developing modern web applications there are critical tasks you want to automate:

-- compressing new or modified images
 - testing: code linting, unit testing, e2e tests
-- deploying updates to a production server
-- removing console and debugger statements from scripts
 - css preprocessing ( sass, less, …)
-- concatenating and minifying css and javascript files
+- optimization: concatenating and minifying css and scripts, compressing new or modified images, ...
+- deploying updates to a staging or production server through

 There are many tools that will help you automate these tasks.
 Which one to choose?
-Grunt, Gulp, Broccoli,…
+Grunt, Gulp, Brunch, Broccoli,…

 Back in 2012 Grunt.js came out and it was quickly adopted by the community, plugins started to proliferate and it became king for task automation on the client side, playing well with Bower and Yeoman.
 Like many other developers I’ve been using Grunt on my projects and it gets the job done but recently I started to use Gulp, another open source project with faster build times and a Unix/Node philosophical approach to solve problems.